Michel Cadotte: Career

-Marriage
+Catholic Marriage

-Madeline and Michel Cadotte would marry in the catholic tradition on July 26, 1830 at St. Anne's Church on Mackinac Island.
+Madeline and Michel Cadotte would marry in the catholic tradition on July 26, 1830, at St. Anne's Church on Mackinac Island.

 There were numerous reasons for why the couple decided to marry a second time decades after their first marriage.
 Powerful courts cases were changing how marriages between European men and native American women were perceived by the law, treaties had a big impact on mixed race couples, and Protestant missionaries were arriving in the region.

 The wedding was performed by Father Jean Dejean.
-The witnesses to the wedding include William McGulpin, Alexis Corbin, and Alexis Corbin Jr. Cadotte’s children would also be present at the wedding.
+The witnesses to the wedding include William McGulpin, Alexis Corbin, and Alexis Corbin Jr. Cadotte's children would also be present at the wedding.

 During this time they would gain a marriage license from the county clerk at Mackinac Island so their marriage would be recognized by the United States Government.